cross_encoder¶

 Parameters

 • num_labels – Number of labels of the classifier.
-If 1, the CrossEncoder is a regression model that outputs a continous score 0…1.
+If 1, the CrossEncoder is a regression model that outputs a continuous score 0…1.
 If > 1, it output several scores that can be soft-maxed to get probability scores for the different classes.

 • max_length – Max length for input sequences.
 Longer sequences will be truncated.
 If None, max length of the model will be used